Weeks Marine

 Weeks Marine is a marine construction and dredging contractor based in Cranford, NJ.
 It was founded by Francis Weeks and his son Richard B. Weeks in 1919 as the Weeks Stevedoring Company.

 Company

 Weeks has three key divisions—Construction, Dredging and Marine Services.
 Weeks also owns three major subsidiaries, Healy Tibbitts Builders, Inc. McNally International, Inc, and North American Aggregates, Inc. Weeks manages a network of regional offices in Louisiana, Texas, Hawaii, Ontario and Nova Scotia.
+The company currently has 5 yards, 13 tugboats, 18 dredges, 50 cranes and 294 barges.
+On January 3, 2023, Weeks Marine was acquired by Kiewit Corporation.

 History

 Established in 1919 by Francis H. and Richard B. Weeks, the company started with two cranes in the Port of New York, handling bunker coal and dry ballast.
 By the beginning of World War II, they had purchased their seventh crane and were loading military equipment bound for Europe to support the Allied Forces.
 The workload of the war overseas had taken its toll on the Weeks fleet, so after WWII, the wooden hulls of the cranes were replaced with steel hulls, creating the Weeks #6 and #7.

 In the 1950s, the Weeks Stevedoring Company ventured into a number of marine projects outside the field of stevedoring.
 The company performed salvage and dredging work, installed navigational aids for the United States Coast Guard, and even constructed a breakwater to protect the air shaft leading from the Brooklyn–Battery Tunnel to Governors Island.
 They also became the prime contractor assigned to remove abandoned wooden vessels for the Army Corps of Engineers, work still contracted today.
 In 1958, Weeks purchased their first crane to be used exclusively outside the field of stevedoring, the Weeks #500.

 In 1960, Weeks brought their first vessels to the fleet as two 120 ft by 38 ft deck barges were built by Richmond Steel for the company.
 In 1962, they added their first dump scow, the Weeks #250, a 171 ft by 43 ft vessel.